cis-famu/oer-assignment-group-4-1/Chapter-3.md

 ### Avoiding Bugs by Avoiding Partially Understood Concepts and Techniques (Revisited)

 ### Review Questions
+1.)
+What is the purpose of switch structures?

+2.)
+How can we use switch structures?
 ## Terminating a Program with the ```assert``` Function
 The assert function is built in C++ to help address what we may face in the process of programming development.
 The assertion function will allow us to execute our programs with grace and give the user an error message indicating the type of error and the location within the program it occurred.